 These areas and suburbs in Tokyo are ideal for expats who prefer a locale that can offer plenty of international interaction as well as supermarkets and shopping options that shelve familiar items from home.

 Factors to consider when choosing an area or suburb of Tokyo

-Most foreigners search for housing in Tokyo with the guidance of a real estate agent, which can be a great advantage for expats needing to understand all there is to know before making a final decision about accommodation.
+Most foreigners search for housing in Tokyo with the guidance of a real-estate agent, which can be a great advantage for expats needing to understand all there is to know before making a final decision about accommodation.

 There's a long list of factors to consider when choosing which house to make one's home in Tokyo.
 In many cases, the most important variables may differ dramatically from what took priority in an expat's home country.

 Those moving to Tokyo with children will also need to consider the proximity of an area to good schools.
 Most international schools in Tokyo are located in the heart of the city.

-Expats should ensure that when choosing an area that the type of housing they're looking for is available in that area.
+Expats should ensure that, when choosing an area, that the type of housing they're looking for is available in that area.
 For instance, Akasaka is made up of mostly high-rise buildings, but it's possible to find some very nice homes in Shirokanedai, Hiroo and Moto Azabu.

 Omotesando Dori is akin to the Champs-Élysées in Paris or Fifth Avenue in New York City.
 It's a beautiful, tree-lined street – quite unique to Tokyo – filled with high-end designer shops and department stores.
-Many smaller boutiques can be found in the back streets of Omotesando and the neighbouring area of Harajuku.
+Many smaller boutiques can be found in the backstreets of Omotesando and the neighbouring area of Harajuku.

 Although Omotesando is primarily a commercial area, there are residential pockets tucked away among the boutiques and cafés.
 If an expat is passionate about the area and willing to settle on something older, smaller and more expensive, this may be a happy compromise.